hcilab-um/GitAndGitHub/Guideline.md

 * Commit each feature separately as a logical set and not as one massive block of code after many days.
 * Use staging area of Git to split source into different logical parts
 * Each commit should have a descriptive (under 50 words), self-explanatory commit message.
 This will be useful when one refers to their source after many days
 * Use 'Issues' function of GitHub, which provides milestones, issue classication and other features, to track new development and to log issues.
-  When closing the issue associate it with a commit id for easy tracking of issue with commitid.
+When closing the issue associate it with a commit id for easy tracking of issue with commitid. (refer guide)
-  E.g. Use Issue id in commit message to close an issue. close #4 at the end of a commit message.
-Or use a message as Associating #3 with the issue.
-This
 * Do not include files generated at runtime (e.g. binraries, log files, etc.) in repo.
 Use .gitignore file for the same
 * Use commandline method to use Git and GitHub instead of GUI.
 * Avoid modifying files directly on GitHub